Portsmouth, Ohio: Floodwalls

 The original mural project was finished in 2003.
-Since then several additional panels have been added, including murals honoring Portsmouth's baseball heroes in 2006; and the Tour of the Scioto River Valley (TOSRV), a bicycle tour between Columbus and Portsmouth in 2007.
+Since then, additional panels have been added, like murals honoring Portsmouth's baseball heroes in 2006, and the Tour of the Scioto River Valley (TOSRV), a bicycle tour between Columbus and Portsmouth, in 2007.

 Indian Head Rock

-The Indian Head Rock is an eight-ton sandstone boulder that until 2007 rested at the bottom of the Ohio River.
+The Indian Head Rock is an eight-ton sandstone boulder that, until 2007, rested at the bottom of the Ohio River.
 Historically, the boulder was used to record low river stages.
-It is notable due to its history and the figures and names of people carved into the rock at times of low water levels.
-In 1917, the construction of a dam downriver from Portsmouth meant that the rock would forever be submerged, if not for its recovery by a group of local divers led by an Ironton historian.
+The figures and names of notable people are carved into the rock and were visible at times of low water levels.
+In 1917, the construction of a dam downriver from Portsmouth meant that the rock would forever be submerged, if not for its recovery by a group of local divers.
 The rock's removal led Kentucky and Ohio into a legislative battle to determine its ownership and disposition.
 The rock was returned to Kentucky in 2010.